 Deprecated: ltrim(): Passing null to parameter #1 ($string) of type string is deprecated in /home/wilbul4/maxoutofpocket.com/wp-includes/wp-db.php on line 3030

 Deprecated: parse_str(): Passing null to parameter #1 ($string) of type string is deprecated in /home/wilbul4/maxoutofpocket.com/wp-content/plugins/jetpack/class.jetpack.php on line 4222

 I got a complicated-looking letter from my retirement account administrator about a month ago.
 It was too long to understand and the only take away I got was my employer was no longer going to offer the Vanguard Index Fund (VINIX) I had selected as the landing place for my hard-earned cash.

 I immediately got irritated.
-After all, I have been front-loading thousands of dollars of every pay check into this fund the last few months.
+After all, I have been front-loading thousands of dollars of every paycheck into this fund over the last few months.

 Max OOP had researched the hell out of this fund.
 It gave me access to invest in 507 of the largest companies in America at a rock bottom expense ratio of 0.035% annually.
 Normally someone would need $5 million just to be allowed to invest in this fund.
 Trust me, I don’t have 5 million dollars, but my employer gave me special access to drop my money here.

-So for every $100,000 I invested with VINIX – my Max Out of Pocket would be a paltry $35 per year.
+So for every $100,000 I invested with VINIX – my Max Out of Pocket would only be $35 per year.